massoncheg/forgejo-docs/docs/user/authentication.md

 - User Attribute in Group (optional)

   - The user attribute that is used to reference a user in the group object.
-  - Example: `uid` if the group objects contains a `member: bender` and the user object contains a `uid: bender`.
+  - Example: `uid` if the group object contains a `member: bender` and the user object contains a `uid: bender`.
   - Example: `dn` if the group object contains a `member: uid=bender,ou=users,dc=planetexpress,dc=com`.

 - Group Attribute for User (optional)